 Matthew was the U.S. State Department's top Nigeria expert.

 Matthew T. Page was until recently the U.S. intelligence community’s top Nigeria expert.
 For more than a decade, senior policymakers at the White House, State Department, Defense Department, and in Congress have sought out his analysis on Africa’s most populous country and largest economy.
-Matthew is the co-author of Nigeria: What Everyone Needs to Know, forthcoming from Oxford University Press.
+Matthew is the co-author of Nigeria: What Everyone Needs to Know, now available from Oxford University Press.